barrettanderson/javascript-portfolio-project/NOTES.md

 Questions for Laura

-    If I add the mixer part
-        Accepts nested attributes

 TO DO -

-    When people edit cocktail, have ingredients that are in there checked Can create empty cocktail
+    When people edit cocktail, have ingredients that are in there checked

 If adding edit/delete button to ingredients